davidcalikes/Late-Gigs/docs/README.md

     * I would also like to provide users with more flexibility regarding their data points, allowing for matches that are within a range of genres and have less or more than a set number of members etc. I purposely gave each data point a data type that will help facilitate this during the development of Late Gigs v2.0

     * In future versions of this app I would like to implement a priority scheme that would reward venues that provide Late Gigs with their IMRO registration number.
 I feel this would provide further security for the app and would eliminate the possibility of someone maliciously making bookings on behalf of venues.

+    * The next logical step towards broadening the scope of future versions of the app would be to expand the catchment area of Late Gigs, offering the service to users from neighbouring counties.

     * In addition to the IMRO rewards scheme I think the app has huge potential to expand beyond it's scope of booking only last-minute bookings specifically and can be rescaled to schedule gigs for users throughout the year.